-ASPECTS EXAMPLES OF STUDENT EXPERIENCES (i) A statement of what is right and wrong. (ii) School values are made clear to our students Code of Conduct Anti-bullying policy & Charter Equal opportunities policy Tutor work Student Councils Department Schemes of Work Teaching and learning styles.
+ASPECTS EXAMPLES OF STUDENT EXPERIENCES

+(i) A statement of what is right and wrong.
+Code of Conduct

+(ii) School values are made clear to our Anti-bullying policy

+. , students & Charter

+Equal opportunities policy

+Tutor work

+Student Councils

+Department Schemes of Work

+Teaching and learning styles.